npc-code/terraform_re_node_fargate/README.md

 - an internet gateway and nat gateway for public and private subnet routes
 - security groups for the alb and the fargate cluster
 - appropriate IAM roles
-- an alb, currently serving only http traffic
+- an alb with an attached ACM cert, redirects http to https
 - a fargate cluster
 - a codepipeline that uses codebuild to build the container and push to the created ecr, and then deploy the latest build to the fargate cluster